StackStorm/st2docs/docs/source/troubleshooting/ssh.rst

   [ssh_runner]
   use_ssh_config = True
-  ssh_config_file_path = /root/.ssh/config
+  ssh_config_file_path = /home/stanley/.ssh/config

-Make sure your ssh config is in the same account as user running the st2action process.
-If root is running st2actions install it there.
-Make sure the config and identity files have proper permissions and ownership.
+Make sure your ssh config is in the same account as user running the st2actionrunner process.
+If root is running st2actionrunner install it under ``/root/.ssh``.
+Wherever it is installed, make sure the config and identity files have proper permissions and ownership, or ``ssh`` will refuse to read them.

 .. code-block:: bash

-  chown -R root:root /root/.ssh/*
+  chown -R stanley:stanley /home/stanley/.ssh/*
-  chmod 600 /root/.ssh/config
+  chmod 600 /home/stanley/.ssh/config
-  chmod 600 /root/.ssh/id_rsa
+  chmod 600 /home/stanley/.ssh/id_rsa

 If you are looking to do ssh bastion forwarding, while allowing SSH to resolve automatically the correct keys based on hostname (eg. to dynamically support environments where a ssh hosts are set in your ssh_config file):